embodied-agent-eval/virtualhome_eval/README.md

 - `dataset`: The dataset type.
 Options:
   - `virtualhome`
   - `behavior`
 - `output_dir`: The directory to store the output results.
-By default, it is at `virtualhome_eval/output/`
+By default, it is at `output/` of current path.

 ### Example usage
 1. To generate prompts for `goal_interpretation`: